CREATE DEFAULT (Transact-SQL)

 CREATE DEFAULT [ schema_name . ] default_name AS constant_expression [ ; ]

-The name of the schema to which the default belongs.
+Is the name of the schema to which the default belongs.

-The name of the default.
+Is the name of the default.
 Default names must conform to the rules for identifiers.
 Specifying the default owner name is optional.

 If a column has both a default and a rule associated with it, the default value must not violate the rule.
 A default that conflicts with a rule is never inserted, and SQL Server generates an error message each time it attempts to insert the default.

 When bound to a column, a default value is inserted when:

 - Either the DEFAULT VALUES or DEFAULT keywords are used with INSERT to insert default values.